michael-lynch/reading-time/README.md

     <script src="/js/plugins/readingTime.js"></script>

-Inside the element that contains your copy, create an element with the class of 'eta' where the estimated reading time will display.
+Create an element with the class of 'eta' where the estimated reading time will display.

 	<article>

 		<div class="eta"></div>

-		//COPY GOES HERE

 	</article>

-Also inside the element that contains your copy, you can create an element with whatever class or ID you want to display the total word count.
+Optionally you can also create an element with whatever class or ID you want to display the total word count.

 <em>The word count will only be displayed if you set the wordCountTarget parameter when initiating the plugin (see below).</em>